ianrastall/text-utils/books/ada/book-ada-02.md

 **Real-World Impact**: NASA's Mars Climate Orbiter mission failure (1999) was traced to a unit conversion mismatch between metric and imperial forces in a ground-control component written in C/C++.
-The root cause involved a chain of systems-engineering lapses, yet the absence of type-level unit distinctions made the defect easier to introduce and harder to detect before launch.
-Ada's approach—forcing developers to create distinct types for different units—would have required an explicit conversion and provided another opportunity to catch the mismatch, assuming the project adopted those types consistently.
-Dynamic languages like Python can now be augmented with optional static analysis tools (e.g., `mypy` or `pydantic`) to catch similar inconsistencies, but that safety net depends on discipline, whereas Ada bakes it into the core language model:
+Subsequent reviews highlighted broader systems-engineering oversights—testing gaps, interface documentation issues, and process breakdowns—that allowed the defect to persist.
+A language like Ada cannot overcome weak systems engineering, yet its insistence on distinct types for different units would have forced an explicit conversion and provided another opportunity to catch the mismatch _had the project chosen to encode the units that way_.
+Dynamic languages such as Python can be augmented with tools (`mypy`, `pydantic`) to obtain similar benefits, but those safeguards depend on consistent adoption, whereas Ada bakes the checks into everyday
+compilation:

 ```ada
 type Metric_Force is new Float;